getify/Functional-Light-JS/manuscript/ch5.md

 ## Pure Bliss

 A function with no side causes/effects is called a pure function.
-A pure function is idempotent in the programming sense, since it cannot have any side effects.
+A pure function is idempotent in the programming sense, because it cannot have any side effects.
 Consider:

 ```js
 function add(x,y) {